liuderchi/atom-vtt-helper/README.md

 ## Features

-- Jump To Frame by Number
+- Jump To Cue by Number
-- Jump To Next/Previous Frame
+- Jump To Next/Previous Cue

 ## TODO

-- Jump To Timestamp
+- Jump To cue timing
-- time shift all frames
+- time shift all cue timings
-- insert `NOTE` to all frames / one frame
+- insert `NOTE` to all cues / one cue

 - parse from `srt`
 - vtt 2 srt conversion (opt)

 - format/validate webvtt

-- use ui to adjust timestamp
+- use ui to adjust timing

-- timeline ui to visualize frame
+- timeline ui to visualize cue
 - video preview with vtt
 - existed vtt parser implant